essence-daniel/hyper-socket-authentication/README.md

 Node.js [Hyper](https://hyper.co) authentication using [socket.io](https://socket.io/) to bind keys to one application instance at a time.

+Especially usefull for chrome extensions that can't retrive a hardware ID.

 Additionally, it allows selected discord users to see the current number of members with  the application open at that point.

 ## Usage